-Once activated, you will observe that a new section called ''Available to invest'' appears in the portfolio header, where there will always be triple (x3) the amount of capital than in the ''Available'' section.
+Once activated, you will observe that a new section called ''Available to invest'' appears in the portfolio header, where funds will be multiplied (depending on max. leverage available) compared to the amount of capital than in the ''Available'' section.

 Let's see how to increase the equity ''Available to invest'' so you can make the most of the leveraged capital which Darwinex offers you.

 To do so, you'll need to have a profitable investment open in one of the DARWINs in your portfolio.